isomerpages/cris-stcc/index.md

 layout: homepage
 title: Singapore Translational Cancer Consortium (STCC)
-description: The Singapore Translational Cancer Consortium (STCC) is a nationally-coordinated consortium to synergise cancer research capabilities in Singapore.
+description: The Singapore Translational Cancer Consortium (STCC) is a nationally coordinated consortium to synergise cancer research capabilities in Singapore.
 Established in 2020, STCC brings together unmatched basic, clinical and translational talent in Singapore to create globally significant peaks of excellence in selected Asian cancers.